jzllp/autotests_AKSON/README.md

 # Akson website design test
 Contains automated tests to check the functionality of the site.
-Autotests use PyTest, Selenium and PageObjec tools.
+.Autotests use PyTest, Selenium and PageObjec tools.

 How to run:
 1) Autotests are located in the tests folder.